ArtalkJS/Artalk/docs/README.md

 ## Artalk Documentation

-> the documentation of Artalk
+> The Documentation of Artalk

 ## Build